Used properly, home COVID-19 test kits can detect infection early and prevent the spread to others.

 Free home tests

-Free tests can also be picked up at any county health department during normal hours.
+Free tests can be picked up at any county health department during normal hours.
 A family can get 8 tests (4 packages of antigen rapid self-tests) per month without a doctor's note or other documentation.
 No appointment is needed.

 When to Use a Home Test